KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 Users
 ~~~~~

-In this area you can export the users from an installation to another, see the following Figure.
+This functionality allows to export/import users from one installation/tenant to another.See the image below.

 .. figure:: media/image73.png

     User Export

-To generate the .zip you have to mark the user to include in the export and insert an export name.
-Save the export in the folders of your pc and move to the other installation.
-You have the chance to include the personal folder of the chosen users in the Export.
-Put a mark in the **Export Personal folder** checkbox and choose if you want to include snapshots and subviews too.
+To generate the zip file, fill in the name of your file and select the users to include.
+You can also include the personal folder of the users just checking the option **Export Personal folder**.

-To import the .zip in another installation, log in and open the **Server Manager** > **Import\\Export Users**, switching to **Import** area.
-Here click on **Browse** to choose the .zip created by exportation.
-Then click on the import icon.
-The users contained in your file are uploaded and Catalogs displayed in the left side of the screen.
-Choose among the users displayed the one you want to import, mark them and click on the arrow to move them in the other side.
-Now click on **Start import** button and your users are successfully created in this installation too.
-Keep attention in marking personal folder checkbox if you want that personal folders are imported.
-In Figure below you can see **User Import** interface.
+To import your zip file, log in and select **Users**  from **Import\\Export**.
+Switch to the **Import** tab and click on *Browse* .
+Choose the file and click on the import icon.
+The list of users contained in your file are uploaded.
+Make your selection and click on the arrow to move them to the other side.
+Now click on the *Start import* button and your users will be created.
+See figure below.

 .. figure:: media/image74.png